JustenRickert/justenrickert-old-user-page/_posts/2017-05-17-information-freedom.md

 delivered academic journal articles from JSTOR to the Internet.
 Upon returning the materials stolen to JSTOR, [JSTOR commented](http://docs.jstor.org/):

-> "We told the United States Attorney’s Office that we had no further interest
+> "We told the United States Attorney's Office that we had no further interest
 > in the matter and did not want to press charges.
 Subsequently a criminal case
-> was brought against Mr. Swartz by the United States Attorney’s Office, and he
+> was brought against Mr. Swartz by the United States Attorney's Office, and he
 > was indicted on felony charges in July 2011."

 At the time, JSTOR had no idea how law enforcement came to be involved in the matter, and they would have settled on the files simply remaining undistributed.
-However his actions, according the federal government, carried a cumulative maximum penalty of \$1 million in fines, 35 years in prison, asset forfeiture, restitution, and supervised release.
+However his actions, according the federal government, carried a cumulative maximum penalty of $1 million in fines, 35 years in prison, asset forfeiture, restitution, and supervised release.
 While under federal indictment for his alleged computer crimes, he was found to have hanged himself in his apartment.
 He was bullied by the American government deciding to make an example out of him